Gman-Superfly/AKIRA/observability/DUALITY_METHODS.md

 │                                                                         │
 │  EXPLICIT:                                                              │
-│  Information is in the DATA you can see.                               │ │  Like having a phone book — you look up each number.                   │ │                                                                         │ │  IMPLICIT:                                                              │
-│  Information is in the WEIGHTS you can't easily see.                   │ │  Like knowing the pattern — you can generate the answer.               │ │                                                                         │ │  THE TRADE-OFF:                                                         │
-│  • Explicit: easy to observe (it's the data!)                          │
+│  Information is in the DATA you can see.                               │ │  Like having a phone book, you look up each number.                    │ │                                                                         │ │  IMPLICIT:                                                              │ │  Information is in the WEIGHTS you can't easily see.                   │ │  Like knowing the pattern, you can generate the answer.                │ │                                                                         │ │  THE TRADE-OFF:                                                         │ │  • Explicit: easy to observe (it's the data!)                          │